unternet-co/unternet.co/docs/web-applets/guides/creating-an-applet.md

 ### Deploy & use

-Web applets are regular web apps, and can be hosted anywhere you would normally host static sites.(For example, [Netlify](https://www.netlify.com/) or [Vercel](https://vercel.com/)).
-Web applets can be embedded & used anywhere the SDK is accepted, for example our [official reference client](https://github.com/unternet-co/operator).
+Web applets are regular web apps, and can be hosted anywhere you would normally host static sites (for example, [Netlify](https://www.netlify.com/) or [Vercel](https://vercel.com/)).
+Web applets can be embedded & used anywhere the SDK is implemented.

 ### Taking it forward

-You can extrapolate this idea to define multiple actions that make sense to the applet you are creating.
-By having a list of actions that can be dispatched externally and writing your action handlers to respond to these events, you can create rich experiences for your consumers.
+You can extrapolate this idea to define multiple actions that make sense for the applet you are creating.
+By having a list of actions that can be dispatched externally and writing your action handlers to respond to these events, you can create rich experiences for users.

 If you build something cool, [make a pull request](https://github.com/unternet-co/applets), so we can list your applet in the official directory for others to view and use.